|© 2018 - WEBSITE & CONTENTS COPYRIGHTED - JOHNNY PRILL - JOHNNY PRILL MUSIC - ALL RIGHTS RESERVED

 daughters, Misty, Sarah and Jennifer who will be singing and reading poems.

-Johnny’s newest composition Grandkids (Angels at Play) was released earlier this year to
+Johnny’s newest composition Grandkids (Angels at Play) was released in 2017 to great

 “Had I known grandchildren were so much fun, I’d have had them first...”

 When hosting his first Grandparents’ Day concert in 2008, Prill received messages of